knative/serving/docs/debugging/performance-investigation-guide.md

 resources.

-If there is a large gap between requested pod count and desired pod count, that is an indication that Elafros autoscaler is unable to communicate with Kubernetes master to make the request.
+If there is a large gap between requested pod count and desired pod count, that is an indication that Knative Serving autoscaler is unable to communicate with Kubernetes master to make the request.

 In the example above, autoscaler requested 18 pods to optimally serve the traffic